 - Cut the foam into your desired shape and dimensions using your electric or carving knife.
 Popular stadium cushion sizes are 14×14, 15×15, and 17×17, but you can customize your cushion to whatever size you deem fit.
 For this example, we’ll be using a 17×17 dimension.

 - Measure your fabric with the ruler and cut it 20” wide by 40” long.
 Carefully measuring will ensure that there is enough fabric to cover the surface area of your cushion.

-- Fold the fabric in half with the pattern sides facing each other, and then sew together.
-Be sure to leave at least 3/8” along the sides for the seam and leave the top open so you can insert the foam.
+- Fold the fabric in half with the pattern sides facing each other and sew them together, leaving the top open so the foam can be inserted and at least ⅜ inch along the sides for the seam.
+Think of sewing a pillowcase!

 - Flip the fabric so the pattern is facing right side out and insert the foam; sew the end of the fabric shut.
 Any excess fabric can be trimmed or tucked away at the end.